 Credit is awarded to students who successfully complete two years of service on Appalachian School of Law Journal of Law, including at least one year as a member of the Board of the Journal, and who produces a note of publishable quality.
 Successful completion of the requirements is determined by the Journal’s faculty advisor.
 This course is graded on a pass/fail basis, and credit is awarded during the student’s final semester in law school.
 Successful completion of the course will substitute for the seminar requirement or for a 2-credit-hour elective course, at the student’s option.

-Law Office Practice – 2 credit hours (practicum)
+Law Office Management/Solo Law Practice – 2 credit hours (practicum)

 Provides grounding in lawyering skills in several areas: legal drafting, interaction with clients, and the management of a small law office.
 The legal drafting component emphasizes the drafting of transactional documents, e.g., various types of contracts, rather than litigation documents.
 The course includes practice exercises simulating work with clients and the other parties on business transactions.
 Topics covered in the office management component include: structure of law firms; financial issues (including compensation, billing, fees, and trust accounts); business development (marketing and advertising); law practice tools; and personnel, office, and operational issues.

-Legal Process I and Strategies for Success – 4 credit hours (required course)
+Legal Process I – 3 credit hours (required course)

 Legal Process II – 3 credit hours (required course)

-Mineral Title Search and Examination – 2 credit hours (general elective)
+Mineral Title Search and Examination – 2 credit hours (practicum)

 This course will familiarize and provide the students with an overview of the process of examining mineral titles and rendering legal opinions on title in the context of mineral production and development.
 Students will gain hands-on experience by conducting mineral title examinations in regional courthouses as well as drafting title opinions.
 The course will focus on examining title to Appalachian mineral properties, including natural gas and coal.
 The course will include a hands-on title search component where students will research the title from public records, learn how to identify conveyances and exceptions, and how to construe a mineral severance deed.
 The course will cover examining the title and identifying potential problems with the title, such as mortgages, easements, inadequate legal descriptions, improperly acknowledged documents, powers of attorney, foreclosures, bankruptcies, unpaid taxes, deed restrictions and reverters.